Supporting Whole Health for Children, Families and Staff

 Head Start values good health as the foundation of school readiness and child development.
 The Head Start model takes a Whole Child approach to health by providing comprehensive health services and support to children and families.
 Across the nation, Head Start programs are providing nearly a million children and their families a year with health services such as immunizations, dental, medical, and mental health, and nutritional services, and early identification of health problems.

-If you have any questions about the Year of Whole Health Initiative or if you would like to share ideas for what you and your program would like to learn more about this year, please email Sarah Neil at email@example.com.
+Have questions about this initiative or want to share ideas for what you would like to learn more about this year?